I'm a loner, mostly,

 "Clearly I am in the school of Liberal Christianity and Liberal Protestantism.

-What troubles me most about those over in the wing called the Christian Right is their seeming ignorance of what Jesus actually taught about important matters like prayer, their wealth, and about living a life full of fear.
+What troubles me most about those over in the wing called the Christian Right is their seeming ignorance of what Jesus actually taught about important matters like prayer, their wealth, and living a life full of hate and fear.

 Those over in the Christian Right brand of Christianity that I meet are always angry

-If you call yourself a follower of Christ, could you please just find a quiet place to sit and read what Jesus -- not Peter, not Paul, not the Old Testament, and certainly not your preacher -- read what Jesus himself actually said to you in Matthew 6.
+If you call yourself a follower of Christ, could you please just find a quiet place to sit and read what Jesus -- not Peter, not Paul, not the Old Testament, and certainly not your preacher -- read what this author claims Jesus himself actually said to you in Matthew 6.

 Please."